nmcalabroso/RecipeFilter/readme.md

 ```

 ### Database
-Create a Postgres user for the Rails app we'll create in the next step.
+Create a Postgres user for the Rails app that we will create in the next step.
 To do this, switch into the Postgres user:
 ```
 sudo -u postgres psql postgres
 ```